-An attribute list is a space-separated list of key-value pairs, of the form name=value.
+An attribute list is a space-separated list of key-value pairs in the form name=value.
 If the value is quoted with a single or double quote, the value finishes when that quote character is encountered.
 However, the quote character itself may be escaped in the value as $' or $" or using other entity values (described below).
 Furthermore, $ itself may be escaped as $$.

 If the value is not quoted, it ends with the first whitespace character or right square bracket, unless the right square bracket is escaped as $].
 An unescaped right square bracket (outside a quoted value) ends the attribute list.
 Unlike XML, no space is allowed around the = character.

 The full attribute list may contain newlines as insignificant whitespace or as part of values.
 If the parser is inside the attribute list, only a square bracket may end it.
 Normal indentation requirements do not hold in an attribute list except for attribute lists on inline elements.
 Because block and inline parsing can be done in separate steps, if newlines occur in inline attribute lists, the new lines must be indented to at least the inner indent of the containing block.

 In addition to regular key-value pairs, bare words are allowed in attribute lists, possibly with leading sigils, for common cases.
-A bare word starts either with the sigil or a non-whitespace character, and finishes at the first whitespace character, unescaped right square bracket, or (exceptionally) = character.
-Note that the = character indicates a regular key-value pair, not a bare word.
+A bare word starts either with the sigil or a non-whitespace character, and finishes at the first whitespace character or an unescaped right square bracket.

 If the word starts with >>, the value is taken as the value of the href attribute.